ericnmt/oop-clinic-scheduler/README.md

 ```

 ## Deletion Constraints
-Demonstration of proper relational database constrains in regards to deletion of entitites.
+Demonstration of proper relational database constraints in regards to deletion of entities.
 In this case, we attempt to delete Patient with ID '102', who has a SCHEDULED appointment.
 The Service Layer simply rejects the deletion request and re-prompts the user for operations.
-1. **Invalid Deletion**
+1. **Invalid Deletion:**
 ```BASH
 Choice: 12          // Delete Patient
 Patient ID: 102
 Operation error: Cannot delete patient with active appointments.
 ```
-2. **Valid Deletion**
+2. **Valid Deletion:**
 In this case, we delete Patient with ID '101,' who has no existing SCHEDULED appointments.
 Note that since we deleted the Patient, the associated appointments are removed entirely from the system.
 ```BASH
 Choice: 12          // Delete Patient